Aima Baig: Early life

 Born in 1995 in Rahim Yar Khan, Pakistan, Aima Baig was raised in Oman.
-She had aimed to pursue music at a very young age, a field that her father was not allowed to pursue, and he became an electrical engineer.
+She attributes her music interest to the support of her mother, which was sparked at the age of six when her mother overheard her karaoke performance.
+Her father was an electrical engineer.
 She completed her Bachelor of Film and Television at the School of Creative Arts, University of Lahore, where she also acted in theatre.
-She has two sisters and two brothers, and she is the fourth child of her family.
-Her sister Komal Baig serves as her manager.
+She has two sisters and two brothers and is the fourth child of her family.

 Career

-Aima Baig started working at a call center in her teenage years.
+Aima Baig started working at a call centre in her teenage years.
 In 2013, she participated in a Naat competition on television.
-Later in 2015, she collaborated with the Inter-Services Public Relations for a tribute song to the victims of the 2014 Peshawar school massacre.
+Later in 2015, she collaborated with the Inter-Services Public Relations for a tribute song to the victims of the 2014 Peshawar school massacre, composed by Sahir Ali Bagga.

-She started her mainstream career by appearing on Mazaaq Raat during 2015–2017 on Dunya News, where she was a co-host and performed a few songs.
-She rose to fame with her playback songs for Saba Qamar in the 2016 film Lahore Se Aagey, for which composer Shiraz Uppal had approached and motivated her.
+She started her mainstream career by co-hosting Pakistani television comedy talk show Mazaaq Raat between 2015–2017, where she also performed a few songs.
+She rose to fame as a playback singer for Saba Qamar in the 2016 film Lahore Se Aagey, for which composer Shiraz Uppal had approached and motivated her.
 The soundtrack included "Kalabaaz Dil", which earned her her first Lux Style Award.

-In 2018, she was the playback singer for Maya Ali in Teefa in Trouble, and "Sadqa" in Chupan Chupai, with the latter also winning her another Lux Style Award.
+In 2018, she was the playback singer for Maya Ali in Teefa in Trouble, and she won another Lux Style Award for the song "Sadqa" from the 2017 film Chupan Chupai.
 She was also the playback for the item numbers "Kaif O Suroor" in Na Maloom Afraad 2 and "Khabon Main" in Kaaf Kangana, featuring Sadaf Kanwal and Neelam Muneer, respectively.

 She went on to sing the theme songs for several television serials, such as Ishq Aatish Hai, Romeo Weds Heer, Ehd-e-Wafa, Raaz-e-Ulfat, "O Zalim" from Fitrat, "Koi Aisa Dard" from Fitoor, and "Ja Tujhe Maaf Kiya" from Do Bol.
-She appeared in three seasons of Coke Studio Pakistan during 2017–2019, and collaborated with Sahir Ali Bagga on well-received tracks each year; "Baazi", "Malang", and "Dhola".
-She also performed in two seasons of Velo Sound Station, in 2020 and 2023, and won PISA's Singer of the Year 2020 for "Te Quiero Mucho".
+She appeared in three seasons of Coke Studio Pakistan during 2017–2019, and collaborated with Bagga on well-received tracks each year: "Baazi", "Malang", and "Dhola".
+She also performed in two seasons of Velo Sound Station, in 2020 and 2023.